Program

 12:00 — 13:30Lunch Break

-Tobias Nettke, Elio Galen, Maika Metzler, Lisa Firlus (Hochschule für Wirtschaft und Technik, Berlin, Germany)
+Lisa Firlus, Elio Galen, Maika Metzler, Heledd Ruddigheit, Salomé Schröder (Museumsmanagement, Hochschule für Wirtschaft und Technik, Berlin, Germany)

 14:50 — 16:00Workshop 13: